toolboc/psx-pi-smbshare/README.md

     A detailed guide is available @ http://www.ps2-home.com/forum/viewtopic.php?f=64&t=5002

-## Playing LAN enabled Nintendo Switch games online with Xlink Kai on Nintendo Switch
+## Playing LAN enabled Nintendo Switch games online with XLink Kai on Nintendo Switch

 *Prerequisites*
 * A Nintendo Switch
 * A LAN compatible Switch game
-* An Xlink Kai account from http://www.teamxlink.co.uk/
+* An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
 2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
-3. Add a second Wi-fi dongle to the pi as described in [Using a second wifi interface as an access point to Xlink Kai](https://github.com/toolboc/psx-pi-smbshare#using-a-second-wifi-interface-as-an-access-point-to-xlink-kai)
+3. Add a second Wi-fi dongle to the pi as described in [Using a second wifi interface as an access point to XLink Kai](https://github.com/toolboc/psx-pi-smbshare#using-a-second-wifi-interface-as-an-access-point-to-xlink-kai)
-4. Configure your Switch to connect to the "XlinkKai" access point and set the `DNS Settings` to manual and set the `Primary DNS` to 10.254.0.1 and ensure that `Autoconnect` is set to "on" as described in the [XlinkKai Nintendo Switch Tutorial](https://www.teamxlink.co.uk/forum/viewtopic.php?p=240498).
+4. Configure your Switch to connect to the "XLinkKai" access point and set the `DNS Settings` to manual and set the `Primary DNS` to 10.254.0.1 and ensure that `Autoconnect` is set to "on" as described in the [XLinkKai Nintendo Switch Tutorial](https://www.teamxlink.co.uk/forum/viewtopic.php?p=240498).
-4. Vist the Xlink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+4. Vist the XLink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your XLink Kai account
-5. In the Xlink Kai portal, select `Configuration` and ensure that `Network Adapter` is set to to `wlan1` to ensure that XlinkKai captures packets from the proper wireless interface.
+5. In the XLink Kai portal, select `Configuration` and ensure that `Network Adapter` is set to to `wlan1` to ensure that XLinkKai captures packets from the proper wireless interface.
-6. In the Xlink Kai portal , select `Game Arenas` and navigate to the room for the game that you wish to play
+6. In the XLink Kai portal , select `Game Arenas` and navigate to the room for the game that you wish to play
 7. Launch the game on your Switch and start up LAN mode and create a LAN game (Do not confuse with Local Wireless, many games involve a special keypress combination to enable LAN mode, please research accordingly).
-If asked to connect to a network during this process, select the "XlinkKai" SSID that is being served from the raspberry pi.
+If asked to connect to a network during this process, select the "XLinkKai" SSID that is being served from the raspberry pi.
 8. Wait for players to join and have fun!

-## Playing Halo 2 online with Xlink Kai on Xbox
+## Playing Halo 2 online with XLink Kai on Xbox

 ### Video Demonstration